Get covered in minutes!

 Avoiding Injuries, Fires in the Kitchen This Thanksgiving

-• Keep a lid next to pans in the event of a fire.
-If a fire ignites, place the lid over the pan, turn off the burner and wait for the pan to cool
+2. Keep a lid nearby for pans in case of a fire.
+If a fire ignites, place the lid over the pan, turn off the burner, and wait for it to cool.

-• If a fire ignites in your oven, turn off the heat and keep the door closed.
-Do not open the door until you know the fire is out
+3. Turn off the heat and close the door if your oven catches fire.
+Do not open the door until you’re sure the fire is out.

-• Keep items like pot holders, oven mitts, wooden or plastic cooking utensils away from your stove and other appliances as they can catch fire
+4. Keep items such as potholders, oven mitts, and wooden or plastic utensils away from the stove and other appliances, as they can easily catch fire.

-• Keep kids and pets at least three feet away from all cooking areas as steam and hot spills can cause hot burns
+6. Children and pets should stay at least three feet away from all cooking areas, as steam and hot spills can cause burns.

-We hope these tips were helpful in keeping your loved ones safe while you prepare delicious holiday meals.
-Holidays and amazing food go hand in hand, so do bundling your home and auto insurance with MAPFRE.
-Talk to an independent agent in your state or get a fast, free car insurance quote in Massachusetts today to see how much you could save!
+We hope these tips help keep your loved ones safe while you prepare delicious holiday meals.
+Holidays and great food go hand in hand, just like bundling your home and auto insurance with MAPFRE.
+Talk to an independent agent in your state or get a quick, free home insurance quote in Massachusetts today to see how much you could save!

 Articles